cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 "subsample", which dictates the fraction of the training data that is used during any given boosting round.

 GridSearchCV and RandomizedSearchCV : to find the best model exhaustively from a collection of possible parameter values across multiple parameters simultaneously.

+ Scikit-learn has a LabelEncoder function that converts the values in each categorical column into integers.